 The Courts have given clear warnings about the need to consider alternative means of resolving disputes of this nature.
 It is sensible to try and resolve the matter on an amicable footing given the parties will remain neighbours at least in the interim.
 If that will not work, other avenues can be explored such as negotiation between solicitors, the involvement of an independent surveyor and mediation.
 These methods are more flexible, often quicker, cheaper and less confrontational than the Court process.

-We are however able and experienced in pursuing these claims through Adjudication and or the Court system where appropriate.
+We are however able and experienced in pursuing these claims through the First Tier Tribunal, Upper Tribunal and / or the Court system where appropriate.
 Cases in which we have acted include:

 - Representing the successful defendants in a dispute over a strip of land at the foot of their garden over which their neighbour claimed ownership.
 We examined the pre registration deeds as far back as the 19th century when the strip appeared to be a drover’s path.
 Through evidence of neighbours and prior owners our clients established the 30 years occupation necessary to defeat the claim as the neighbouring land had once been Church property.
 The majority of the costs were recovered from the opponent.